 What if my income changes?

-The government will do quarterly reviews of your income tested fee conducted by DHS, and if your financial circumstances change you should contact them and ask for a review.
+The government will do quarterly reviews of your fee conducted by DHS, and if your financial circumstances change you should contact them and ask for a review.

 Can I waive my Income Tested fee?